pali-english/pali-english.github.io/README.md

 understanding what this really means,
 would never delight in honors,
 but rather would foster seclusion.

+    Aññā hi lābhūpanisā, aññā nibbānagāminī:
+        Aññā: different, another
+        Hi: indeed
+        Lābhūpanisā: means to profit, source of gain
+        Aññā: different, another
+        Nibbānagāminī: path leading to nibbāna or enlightenment

+    Evametaṁ abhiññāya, bhikkhu buddhassa sāvako:
+        Evametaṁ: thus this
+        Abhiññāya: knowing, understanding
+        Bhikkhu: a mendicant or monk
+        Buddhasa: of the Buddha
+        Sāvako: disciple

+    Sakkāraṁ nābhinandeyya, vivekamanubrūhaye:
+        Sakkāraṁ: honors, respect, esteem
+        Nābhinandeyya: should not delight in, should not enjoy
+        Vivekamanubrūhaye: should foster seclusion, should cultivate solitude

 ### 6. Paṇḍitavagga: The Astute